wtybest/EnMMDiT/README.md

 > This repository hosts the official PyTorch implementation of the paper: "**Enhancing MMDiT-Based Text-to-Image Models for Similar Subject Generation**".

-Our approach can effectively mitigate the subject neglect or mixing issues suffered by MMDiT-Based Text-to-Image Models for similar subject generation.
+Our approach can effectively mitigate the subject neglect or mixing issues suffered by MMDiT-based text-to-image models for similar subject generation.

 <img src='assets/teaser.jpg'>